Start Your DSLR Film Scanning Setup

 Copy Stand vs Tripod

-- Copy stand: Best for stability and alignment
+- Copy stand: Best for stability, repeatability, and alignment

 - Rocket blower